 Default Game Theory

-Initially, any defaults that do occur will be strategic in that the borrower can repay but does not want to.
-This type of borrower maps high on ”ability to repay” and extremely low on ”willingness to repay”, and short of fraud, credit furnishing and collections is historically effective particularly for mass-affluent/high-net worth individuals.
+Initially, any defaults that do occur will be strategic in that the merchant can repay but does not want to.
+This type of merchant maps high on ”ability to repay” and extremely low on ”willingness to repay”, and short of fraud, credit furnishing and collections is historically effective particularly for mass-affluent/high-net worth individuals.

 Last updated